imzbf/md-editor-rt/public/doc-en-US.md

   - `scrollElement`: `string | HTMLElement`, not necessary, it is an element selector when its type is string.
 When `previewOnly` eq `true`, it is usually set to `document.documentElement`.
   - `theme`: 'light' | 'dark', not necessary, provide it when you want to change theme online, it is the same as Editor `theme`.
   - `offsetTop`: `number`, not necessary, highlight current item of catalogs when title is `offsetTop` pixels from the top, defalut 20.
+  - `scrollElementOffsetTop`: `number`, not necessary, offsetTop of the scroll container，defalut 0.

 - **events**